Artwork damaged or destroyed in the September 11 attacks: J.P. Morgan Chase

+Windows on the World

+The Greatest Bar on Earth, located within Windows on the World in One World Trade Center, contained four blown glass, nickel plated bronze, steel, and fiberoptic light sculptures collectively named Skyscrapers by Dan Dailey.
+These sculptures were destroyed in the attacks.

 Art studios in the World Trade Center

-The Lower Manhattan Cultural Council had its offices in Building 5 of the World Trade Center, and two studios on the 91st and 92nd floors of The North Tower.
+The Lower Manhattan Cultural Council had its offices in Building 5 of the World Trade Center, and two studios on the 91st and 92nd floors of the North Tower.
 The Council hosted an artist-in-residency program, called World Views, which hosted 15 artists from around the globe and was supposed to run from May–November 2001.
 The 15 artists worked in the studios in the North Tower.
 Nearly all of their artwork was lost in the attack on and subsequent collapse of the towers.
 At least one of the artists, Jamaican-born sculptor Michael Richards, also died in the attacks.
 Richards had worked through the night in the towers on an unfinished sculpture, a memorial piece dedicated to the Tuskegee Airmen, which portrayed a pilot riding a burning meteor.

 The council also lost all of its archives that had been in their offices in Building 5.

 Government art collections

-At the Pentagon, a total of 24 artworks were destroyed with an additional 40 pieces receiving substantial damage.
-None of the works were insured, so there is no monetary estimate to what was lost.
-But Army art curator Renee Klish has noted that "the importance of the military collections is historic, not monetary."
+At the Pentagon, a total of 24 artworks were destroyed, with an additional 40 pieces receiving substantial damage.
+None of the works were insured, so there is no monetary estimate to what was lost, but Army art curator Renee Klish has noted that "the importance of the military collections is historic, not monetary."
 Marine art curator Jack Dyer described the art pieces lost at the Pentagon and in New York as "cultural casualties."

 The Army lost eight paintings at the Pentagon in the Army Center of Military History including: